 - 1 large egg (beaten)

-- Melt the butter in a small saucepan over medium heat.
-Add the milk.
-Stir until the mixture is heated.
+- Melt butter in small saucepan over medium heat.
+Add milk.
+Stir until the mixture is heated through.

-- Combine flour, sugar, cinnamon, and salt in the bowl of a standing mixer.
-Once combined, add the yeast mixture and the rest of the milk.
-Stir until a clump comes together if you are using the paddle attachment.
+- Combine flour, sugar, cinnamon, and salt in the bowl of a stand mixer fitted with the paddle attachment.

-- Remove the dough and knead it with your hands until it is smooth and elastic.
-This takes approximately 3-5 minutes.
+- Transfer the dough to a working surface.
+Knead the dough with your hands for 3 to 5 minutes or until it is smooth and elastic.

 - Transfer the dough to a clean, lightly oiled bowl.
-Let rise for 1 hour.
+Let it rise for 1 hour in a warm space until it has doubled in size.

-- In a medium bowl, mix together the butter, brown sugar, cinnamon, cardamom, and salt until well combined.
+- Mix the butter, brown sugar, cinnamon, cardamom, and salt in a medium bowl until combined.

 - Fold the rectangle in half lengthwise.

-- Cover your cinnamon rolls with a tea towel and let them rise for 45 minutes.
+- Cover the Swedish cinnamon buns with a tea towel.
+Let them rise for 45 minutes.

 - Brush the rolls with egg wash.